Let me show you how to do foreign languages for kids the Montessori way with three simple activities that you can incorporate daily.

 I also show you how you can cycle through the bundle and the activities the maximize learning.

-You are definitely going to enjoy incorporating these types of activities in your Montessori environment.
+Firstly, you are definitely going to enjoy incorporating these types of activities in your Montessori environment.

-You will enjoy watching children learn an you will also pick up a few new words as well.
+Secondly, you will enjoy watching children learn an you will also pick up a few new words as well.

 HERE’S THE RESOURCES MENTIONED IN THIS EPISODE: